Easy Steps Install and Use CMake on AlmaLinux 8

 sudo dnf install make automake gcc gcc-c++ kernel-devel openssl-devel

-To install the Latest CMake, you need to visit the CMake downloads page and get the latest tar.gz file.
+To Install and Use CMake on AlmaLinux 8, you need to visit the CMake downloads page and get the latest tar.gz file.
 Download the file by using the wget command as shown below:

 sudo wget https://github.com/Kitware/CMake/releases/download/v3.24.0/cmake-3.24.0.tar.gz